NickHafner/WebAndMedia/README.md

 **Last Edit: 6/7/2018**

 ## Objective ##
-This is to contain the completed code sample for Student Programmer position interview" <br>
+This is to contain the completed code sample for Student Programmer position interview <br>

 You will need NodeJS for this to work properly